esp8266/Arduino/libraries/esp8266/examples/HwdtStackDump/ReadMe.md

 Both of these callback functions are predefined as _weak_ allowing for simple override replacements without the need for registration calls.

-~After a WDT reset, two or more lines starting with "epc1=0x40..." will appear after the stack dump.
-When you copy-paste this block into the Exception Decoder, it will only process the first one in the list.
-The Exception Decoder result of the first "epc1=0x40..." will show as the 1st line of the decode starting with "PC: 0x40...".
-If the results are not meaningful, you can get the decoder to use the next line by deleting the first "epc1=0x40..." line and press return.
-The decode results will update.
-Repeat the process as needed.~

 After a WDT reset, a fake stack dump identifyed as `ctx: WDTracks` is generated.
 Copy-paste that block into the Exception Decoder for a backtrace of the functions called.

 ## Files Needed